-Because early stages of the writing process are a time when you are developing your thoughts, it is often the case that the ways you are thinking about your ideas will grow and change over time.
-As a result, many writers reach a point in the revision process where they have to wonder if some of their different parts of their draft are meaning slightly different things when mentioning the same term.
-This revision strategy focuses on making sure you are using key terms in a clear and consistent manner.
+The process of drafting involves working out your own thoughts, so it is typical for your ideas to change subtly as you write.
+As a result, many writers reach a point in the revision process where they have to wonder if some parts of their draft assign slightly different meanings to the same term.
+This revision strategy focuses on making sure you are using Key Terms in a clear and consistent manner.

-Consider which concepts are most important to your argument, how you discuss them, and whether you define them.
+Consider which concepts are most important to your analysis, the ways in which you discuss them, and whether and how you define them.
 Your working definition is probably clear to you, but this does not necessarily mean it is clear to the reader.
-This is especially true if your argument depends on concepts whose definitions are contested.
+This is especially true if your Argument depends on concepts whose definitions are contested.
 How to define a concept you’re using may be an express subject of controversy in the existing literature.
-Alternatively, different authors may simply use the same term to do different theoretical work, without providing express definitions.
+Alternatively, different authors may simply use the same term to do different theoretical work without providing express definitions.
 In the sciences, both physical and social, the same term may be used to denote variables that are operationalized differently.
-In any of these cases, you are in conversation with authors using the same term to mean different things.
+In each of these cases, you are in conversation with authors using the same term to mean different things.

 Accordingly, it is helpful to be clear about how you’re defining a key term, as opposed to how others in your discipline have defined it.
-If there are multiple key terms you want to ensure the clarity and consistency of, you might run through this exercise for each of them in turn.
+If there are multiple key terms for which you want to ensure the clarity and consistency of use, you might run through this exercise for each of them in turn.

-- Read through your draft, looking for instances of the key term.
+Step 4: Read through your draft looking for instances of the key term.
 Does it clearly correspond to your selected meaning each time?
 Is it conceivable that the reader might confuse the sense in which you use the key term for another on your list?